 The key thing is to put yourself out there.
 Like most things in life, the more you put into making friends, the more you will get out of it.
 Joining clubs, sports or volunteering will also expand your social network.

 While technology can help make language less of a barrier, a lack of fluency adds additional challenges to living in a foreign country.

-Learning at least basic phrases will make a good impression on locals and help you to meet new people.
+Soon-to-be expats should add learning basic phrases to their moving abroad checklist.
+A bit of effort will make a good impression on locals and help you to meet new people.
 If possible, sign up for language classes – it’s not only helpful for linguistic learning, but also a great way to meet new people.